 This is the first of a multi-part series on decentralised finance (DeFi).
 DeFi is a blockchain use case that is potentially disruptive to the traditional finance industry.
-The second part of the series delves into the current state of the DeFi ecosystem.
+A primer on blockchain (including examples of insurance use cases) is available in this paper I co-authored.

 My wife grew up in Johannesburg, South Africa.
 I’ve visited Joburg a number of times but have always kept mainly to the suburbs.
 The inner city was a notorious no-go zone.
 On our last trip in 2018, we visited the Maboneng Precinct, an area in the Central Business District (CBD) that has been rejuvenated and now exudes a hipster vibe.